-Matters requiring review, approval or endorsement by the Board or Board Committees, including matters requiring a vote, between scheduled meetings may be submitted to the Board or Board Committee out of session.
+Matters requiring review, approval or endorsement by the Board, including matters requiring a vote, between scheduled meetings, may be submitted to the Board out of session.

 The Board Chair will determine matters to be considered by the Board out of session and will approve all information and the form of any motion prior to it being sent to Directors for consideration.
 Any Director has the right to request an out of session consideration of a matter.
 A meeting of the Board may decide to defer a matter for out of session consideration following initial discussion in session.
 Matters to be considered out of session will: